anthonyspiteri/terraform/deploy_ansible_CentOS/README.md

 ## To Do

- - [ ] Work out how the hell to actually use Anisible
+ - [ ] Work out how the hell to actually use Ansible